EvaZ7/webtypography/README.md

 ## Tygography
 ## Bringing it all together
 ## Author

+This project is made by Eva Zaadnoordijk for the course Web typography in October 2022, for the minor Visual Interface Design.
+Student number: 500847567 and teacher Vasilis van Gemert.

 ## Sources

 Dry, J. (2018, 31 januari).
 Denis Villeneuve’s Brilliant Use of Color Theory Explained in One Illuminating Video — Watch.
 IndieWire.
 Geraadpleegd op 13 oktober 2022, van https://www.indiewire.com/2018/01/denis-villeneuve-color-theory-video-1201923620/